 - a google account (free)

-- a google cloud account (free sign-up and $300 credit)
+- a google cloud account (free sign-up comes with a $300 credit!)

 source activate sunbeam

-This is the command you’ll want to remember for future sessions.
+This is a command you’ll want to remember for future sessions.
 Each time you log into your cloud instance, you’ll need to activate the pipeline with

 source activate sunbeam.
 Upon activation, you should see that your command prompt begins with “(sunbeam)”.
 Anytime you want to exit out of sunbeam, simply type